cryptpad/documentation/www/de/_sources/dev_guide/setup.rst.txt

    -  ``httpUnsafeOrigin``: if you want to use the development server and the test client on different systems, you have to modify this value to use the network address of the server (example: 'http://192.168.0.10:3000').
    -  ``adminKeys``: if you want to have access to the administration panel in the CryptPad client, you need to create a user account on the instance and add its *Public Signature Key* here.
-   -  ``supportMailboxPublicKey``: if you want to have access to the support panel on the development instance, you need to generate support "keys" using the *generate-admin-key.js* script.
+   -  ``supportMailboxPublicKey``: to have access to the support panel on the development instance, see :ref:`admin_support_mailbox` in the administrator guide.

-      -  ``node ./scripts/generate-admin-keys.js``
-      -  Add the **public key** into the ``supportMailboxPublicKey`` field of the configuration file
-      -  Copy the **private key** in the support section of the control panel (after setting up an administrator account).
-This private key is the same for all administrator accounts that want to access support.

    -  ``defaultStorageLimit``: to increase the storage limit of the development instance (50MB by default).